What Happens If You Overstay In Canada?

 5. Humanitarian and Compassionate Considerations (H&C)

-Your situation might qualify you to apply for Humanitarian and Compassionate (H&C) considerations.
-This procedure is intended for people dealing with extraordinary situations that require extra care.
+Your situation might qualify you to apply for Humanitarian and Compassionate considerations (H&C Application).
+This procedure is intended for people in extraordinary situations requiring extra care.

 6. Compliance with Immigration Laws